HydrologicEngineeringCenter/dss-file-spec/dss/doc/index.md

 └────────────────────────────────────────┘
 </pre>

 The Header is followed by the file hash array (hash table).
-The hash of a pathname is the index into the hash array and the value at that index is the file address to a pathname-bin for that pathname.
+The hash of a pathname is the index into the hash array, and the value at that index is the file address to a pathname-bin for that pathname.
 <br>
 example: [0, 0, 0, 0, ... ,11172, ....,0,0, 10972,...  ]

-The [pathname bin](pathname-bins) contains meta-data for each pathname that hashes/point to that pathanme bin.
+The [pathname bin](pathname-bins.md) contains meta-data for each pathname that hashes/point to that pathanme bin.
 The meta-data for each bin item includes a pathname hash, status, record type, and file address to the record information.

+The record information is